Addiction Treatment In Jackson, MS

 Enrolling in an aftercare program or finding a local recovery community can fight this by providing a sober support network.
 These resources may also help a person find ways to rebuild and nurture relationships that were damaged by addiction.

-A clinical assessment can be influential in determining how long a person should go to treatment for.
+A clinical assessment can be influential in determining how long a person should go to treatment.
 If a person needs to enter into a medically supervised detoxification program, the length of treatment can be longer.
-People who have a dual diagnosis, who struggle with polydrug abuse or who have a history of relapse may need longer care.
+People who have a dual diagnosis, who struggle with polydrug use, or who have a history of relapse may need longer care.

 Jackson addiction treatment programs may last: